☎ Call Today Free Consult

 2. Investigating Evidence

 Evidence in intoxication manslaughter cases often includes blood alcohol content (BAC) tests, breathalyzer results, toxicology reports, and accident scene analysis.
-A juvenile attorney ensures that all evidence is properly collected, preserved, and examined for accuracy.
+A juvenile attorney makes sure all evidence is properly collected, preserved, and examined for accuracy.
 They may also consult or coordinate with experts to verify results or challenge flawed procedures.
 Proper handling and investigation of evidence can be the difference between a reduced charge or full exposure to a determinate sentence.

 3. Challenging Procedural Errors